 Will My Hero Academia Movie 4 fill in the gap in 2023?

 The My Hero Academia: World Heroes’ Mission movie came out in August 2021 and ever since then fans have been wondering if there will be a My Hero Academia Movie 4.
-The main issue is that series creator Kohei Horikoshi may have not left enough wiggle room for another MHA film.
+While the film has been confirmed, the main issue is that series creator Kohei Horikoshi did not leave himself much wiggle room for another MHA film story.

 In 2020, Horikoshi admitted that My Hero Hero Academia -Heroes Rising- used some of his original plans for the manga’s climax in the film.
 Horikoshi even once claimed there would not be a third movie.